HistoryThis section has been translated automatically.

-- exist for all idiopathic myositides for the haplotypes HLA-B8, HLA DRB 03; HLA-A68 and HLA-DR3 for classical and juvenile dermatomyositis.
-In drug-associated dermatomyositis the haplotypes HLA-B 08 and HLA-DR4 were detected.
-No HLA associations are known for amyoplastic dermatomyositis.
+- exist for all idiopathic myositis in haplotypes HLA-B8, HLA DRB 03; HLA-A68 and HLA-DR3 for classic and juvenile dermatomyositis.
+For drug-associated dermatomyositis, HLA-B 08 and HLA-DR4 haplotypes were detected.
+No HLA associations are known for amyopahtic dermatomyositis.

-- Etiologically significant is the formation of antibodies against muscle antigens (AK against the nuclear Mi-2 antigen, antisynthetase-AK).
-Viral infections ( picornaviruses or Coxsackieviruses) are discussed as a trigger mechanism.
-Antibodies against viral surface antigen genes may have structural similarity to nuclear antigens and induce antibody formation.
-In children, bacterial focal events can also cause antibody formation.
+- Aetiologically significant is the formation of antibodies against muscle antigens (AK against nuclear Mi-2 antigen, antisynthetase AK).
+Viral infections ( picornaviruses or coxsackieviruses) are discussed as a trigger mechanism.
+Antibodies to viral surface antigens may have structural similarity to nuclear antigens and induce antibody formation.
+In children, bacterial foci may also cause antibody formation.

-- This leads to the deposition of C5b-9 complement complexes on the endothelium of the skin and skeletal muscles.
-For polymyositis as well as for dermatomyositis there is an increased frequency of haplotypes with DR3 with up to 75%.
-Dermatomyositis symptoms have been observed in congenital immunodeficiencies ("X-linked immunodeficency") as well as in AIDS and HTLV-1 associated T-cell lymphomas (see below lymphoma, cutaneous T-cell lymphoma).
+- In this case, deposition of C5b-9 complement complexes on the endothelium of the skin and skeletal muscle occurs.
+For both polymyositis and dermatoymositis, there is an increased frequency of haplotypes with DR3, up to 75%.
+Dermatomyositis symptoms have been observed in congenital immunodeficiencies ("X-linked immunodeficency"/C9 defects), as well as in AIDS and HTLV-1 associated T-cell lymphomas (see below lymphoma, cutaneous T-cell lymphoma).

 - Dermatomyositis as cutaneous paraneoplasia:

-- in 18-32% of patients; mostly patients > 50 years): clustering in individual families.
-The relative risk of developing malignancies is 2.4 to 3.8 times higher than in the average population.
-The risk of tumour development is highest in the first year of diagnosis and decreases continuously in the following years.
-The most common tumours are ovarian carcinomas, gastrointestinal carcinomas, lung and breast carcinomas, prostate carcinomas and non-Hodgkin's lymphomas.
+- In 18-32% of pat.; mostly pat. > 50 years): Clustering in individual families.
+The relative risk of malignancy development is 2.4 times to 3.8 times higher than in the average population.
+The risk of tumor development is highest in the first year of diagnosis and decreases continuously in the following years.
+The most common tumors are ovarian carcinomas, gastrointestinal carcinomas, lung and breast carcinomas, prostate carcinomas, and non-Hodgkin lymphomas.
 In Asians, nasopharyngeal carcinomas are the most common.
-In juvenile dermatomyositis, the tumour association is missing.
+In juvenile dermatomyositis, the tumor association is absent.